 Give specific instructions about how long the break will last, and explain the activity.
 Then start the timer.
 The timer provides a built-in warning that the break is winding down.
 You can also use verbal reminders like, “Wasn’t that fun?
 Now it’s time to get back to your homework!”

 Ratio breaks: Older kids tend to benefit from taking breaks that are tied to a certain number of behaviors.
-For instance, once the math homework is complete, your child might take a five- or 10-minute brain break before moving on to English homework.
-Or after completing five out of 10 math problems.
+For instance, once kids complete their math homework they might take a five- or 10-minute brain break before moving on to English homework.
+Or after completing five out of 10 math problems, they take a break.

 to plan for when to take brain breaks.